View of the docks and church of St. Nicholas. Notice how close the water's edge is to the church.

-He was friends with George Canning (of Canning Street fame) and William Husskison (of Husskison Dock).
+John was friends with George Canning (of Canning Street fame) and William Husskison (of Husskison Dock).

 John Bolton lived at The Monro when it was a merchants home.
 He fought the last dual with pistols - and won at Otterspool.

-The Monro is born in 1817.
+The Monro is born in 1817

-You can see from this advert we used to sell ales and deliver them to the fine houses in the local area.
+You can see from the advert that we used to sell ales and deliver them to the fine houses in the local area.

-Even at that time there were mansions with gardens nearby.
+Even at that time, there were mansions with gardens nearby.

-The Monro is named after the 3 masted sailing ship "The James Monro" which was part of the famous Black Ball Line formed in 1817.
-The Monro was in turn named after the then US President, James Monro(e).
+Part of the famous Black Ball Line, formed in 1817, The Monro was in turn named after then-US President, James Monro(e).

-The Monro packet ship was the first regular scheduled transatlantic ship service between Liverpool and New York carrying various non bulk cargoes like apples and hops.
+The Monro packet ship was the first regular scheduled transatlantic ship service between Liverpool and New York.
+It carried various non-bulk cargoes like apples and hops.